hzeller/augenmass/README.md

      (Nothing is uploaded anywhere, this is just used locally by your browser).
    * Draw lines on top of your background image.
 First click first point, second click second point.
 ESC key if you want to cancel the current line.
+   * The loupe shows a magnified view of the area the mouse cursor is covering.
    * Double-click on a number to enter some value.
 The other lines are automatically re-calculated according to that factor.
-   * If you start the line exactly where another one stopped, the angle between the lines is indicated. ![Triangles...][angle-image] The loupe functionality will help you find the
+   * If you start the line exactly where another one stopped, the angle between the lines is indicated.
+The loupe functionality will help you find the overlaps
+     ![Triangles...][angle-image]
    * You can download the result as transparent overlay PNG image.

 (Note, I don't really know JavaScript, this is essentially my first JavaScript experiment.